hucinoo/CyTOF-predictor/README.md

   --keep_input_columns  # keep all original input columns in output, results in large file and slower output.
   --keep_first_n_columns n_columns, keep selected columns as a metadata.
 ```
+## License

+MIT License.
+See the LICENSE file for details.